 UroLift is less invasive and less risky than other treatments.
 Before the Food and Drug Administration (FDA) approved UroLift in 2013, doctors used electrosurgical current and energy or lasers to cut or vaporize the bulky, prostatic tissue.
 These procedures took anywhere from 45 to 90 minutes and carried a risk of bleeding.

 UroLift decreases potential risks and offers a significant positive impact on quality of life.
-Additionally, Urolift has a greatly decreased risk of sexual side effects such as retrograde ejaculation.
+According to Dr. Berger, there have been no reports of new onset of sexual dysfunction, retrograde ejaculation or permanent erectile dysfunction.
 Because the tissue isn’t removed, there is always the option to explore more invasive procedures down the line if needed.

 Who Is A Good Candidate for UroLift?

 Any man who is bothered by his urinary symptoms is an ideal candidate to discuss this new, revolutionary treatment with their urologist.
 BPH affects men of all shapes, sizes and ethnicities.

 If your husband is waking you up at night to urinate, is tired of running back and forth to the bathroom and suffers from urinary hesitancy and decreased force of stream, encourage him to make an appointment with a urologist.

 Our doctors can always screen for prostate cancer, which is part of the evaluation for a voiding dysfunction.